 McMaster’s Claude Monet painting of Waterloo Bridge has been borrowed by the Art Gallery of Ontario (AGO) in Toronto for their spring exhibition Impressionism in the Age of Industry: Monet, Pissarro and more from February 16 to May 5, 2019.
 We are delighted that the work was selected and that we were able to accommodate the request.
-The painting has just returned from the nationally touring exhibition A Cultivating Journey: The Herman H. Levy Legacy, and following the Museum’s spring/summer closure, it will be hung once again and on permanent display at McMaster Museum of Art (MMA).
+The painting has just returned from the nationally touring exhibition A Cultivating Journey: The Herman H. Levy Legacy, and following the Museum’s spring/summer closure, it will be hung once again at McMaster Museum of Art (MMA) in our autumn exhibition.

 MMA Collections Administrator Julie Bronson accompanied the painting to Toronto last week and shared some photos behind the scenes at the AGO.